JohnHorman/aws-maven/README.md

 - original repo not maintained for a long time but we updated fork to the latest libs.
 - we fixed some of issues that blocks others and us.
 - no support from maintainers of original repo.
+- need to update AWS S3 library versions to remove dependency on JAXB library.

 ## Usage